skrtbhtngr/vimrc/README.md

 If you wish to learn more about vim options, refer: [Vim documentation: options](http://vimdoc.sourceforge.net/htmldoc/options.html)

-*NOTE:* Highlighting the cursor line may cause color issues as I have set the colors according to solarized-dark color scheme of terminal (not vim).
+*NOTE:* Highlighting the cursor line may cause color issues as I have set the colors according to those of my iTerm profile (not vim).
+Foreground: #FFFFFF
+Background: #1E1E1E
+Selection: #343434
+Selected Text: #B2B2B2